Bang Face

-Bang Face (often referred to as BangFace) is an insane electronic dance music event that has been taking place at various venues across the UK since 2003.
-Starting as a monthly club night in London, it has grown to include an annual three-day weekender at Southport, a boat party on the River Thames, as well as guest shows at festivals such as Glastonbury.
+Bang Face (sometimes written as Bangface) is an electronic dance music event that has been taking place at various venues across the UK and Europe since 2003.
+Referring to itself as a Neo-Rave Explosion, Beatport announced on 18 April 2024 that its newest genre was Neo Rave - "Coined by BangFace, Neo Rave encompasses the harder styles of dance music".
+Starting as a monthly club night in London, it has grown to include an annual weekender, a boat party on the River Thames, as well as guest shows at festivals such as Glastonbury.
 In 2013 Bang Face celebrated its 10th birthday with DJ Mag stating Bang Face [maintains] "the perfect blend of old skool rave and the finest contemporary leftfield sounds".
 In March 2015 Bang Face reached the milestone of 100 events by hosting the Weekender at Southport Holiday Park.
 Resident Advisor asked the question "Is Bangface the most unique rave out there?" and described it as a "Neo-rave utopia".
+In 2023 Bang Face celebrated 20 years of events with the 2023 Weekender headlined by Orbital.

 Description

 Bang Face is known for its fun and creative party atmosphere featuring inflatables being bounced above the crowd, banners bearing comedic slogans and fancy dress themes.
 A photo feature illustrating this appeared in the Observer Magazine.
 It is this atmosphere that has become Bang Face’s unique signature with Time Out London claiming that the 2009 Weekender would “make Bestival look like f***ing ‘Question Time’".
 Bang Face hosts a wide range of electronic dance music.

-Bang Face normally themes its events using historical references to significant events falling on the same day, for example a James Bond-themed fancy dress code for an event coinciding with Roger Moore's birthday party.
+Bang Face themes its events using historical references.
+Rolling Stone magazine commented on the 2024 theme, “Such off-the-wall ridiculousness runs through the blood of Bangface: owing to the ‘Bangus Maximus’-theme, this year’s opening party commences with an on-stage Gladiator-style duel that sees one rave champion crowned and then make their way through the crowd on a ginormous Trojan horse.”